 As celebrated a figure in the pantheon of such swingin' legends as Miles and Coltrane, the saxophonist endearingly known as “Bird” laid the groundwork for boundary-pushing jazz when bebop was just in its infancy.

 Half a century later, musicians still look to Parker's influential canon as a model of things to come.
 Accordingly, the genre's most innovative contemporary musicians flock to this roaming ode to the sax icon every year to celebrate his legacy.
-For the 2019 edition of this ever-exciting fest, another talent-jammed bill of young upstarts and proven vets take over Marcus Garvey and Tompkins Square Park to lay down the hottest grooves currently shaping the art form.
+For the 2021 edition of this ever-exciting fest, another talent-jammed bill of young upstarts and proven vets take over Marcus Garvey Park to lay down the hottest grooves currently shaping the art form.